 “Finally, it’s quiet.”

 Aura sighed.
-She kicked her heels away and fell into a lavishly decorated bed that could comfort an entire family.
+She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 “People want to celebrate a thousand years of peace, I guess.”

 Ragna sat next to the princess.
-She took a bite from the caviar on their silver platter and looked through the chambers.
-Two doors connected the room to the east and west halls of the floor.
+She took a bite from the caviar on their silver platter and looked around.
+Two doors connected the chamber to the east and west halls of the floor.
 She didn’t know what she had expected, but the periwinkle room was the same as ever.
-The left side of her was one giant bookshelf.
+The left side was one giant bookshelf.
 It would be more apt to call it a library.

 Through windows that might as well been walls, Juliet roses basked in the night light.
-Besides a tablet and a picture frame, from when they were younger, her desk was empty.
-Four girls smiling without a care in the world.
-Above the desk, twin swords decorated the walls like a trophy that resigned itself to a life of dust catching.
+Besides a tablet and a picture frame that displayed a picture of their younger days, her desk was empty.
+It showed four girls that smiled without a care in the world.
+Above the desk, twin swords decorated the walls like a trophy that had resigned itself to a life of dust catching.